OficiAlexDev/ToDoApi/README.md

 ```

 ## Run without docker
-Have sure you have .NET SDK and Postgres installed to run this commands
+Have sure you have .NET SDK, Postgres and Redis installed to run this app, and change the env variables on appSettings on backend project.
  ### Check if EF tool are install
 ```
  dotnet-ef